Jens Stoltenberg

-Jens Stoltenberg (/no/; born 16 March 1959) is a Norwegian politician who has served as the Minister of Finance since 2025, a position he previously held from 1996 to 1997.
-A member of the Labour Party, he has also previously served as the prime minister of Norway from 2000 to 2001 and 2005 to 2013, and secretary general of NATO from 2014 to 2024.
+Jens Stoltenberg (Note: /no/) (born 16 March 1959) is a Norwegian politician who has served as the minister of finance since 2025, a position he previously held from 1996 to 1997.
+A member of the Labour Party, he also served as the prime minister of Norway from 2000 to 2001 and 2005 to 2013, and secretary general of NATO from 2014 to 2024.

-Born in Oslo as the son of diplomat and politician Thorvald Stoltenberg and politician Karin Stoltenberg, Stoltenberg attended Oslo Waldorf School and Oslo Cathedral School before graduating with a degree in economics from the University of Oslo in 1987.
+Jens Stoltenberg was born in Oslo to diplomat and politician Thorvald Stoltenberg and politician Karin Stoltenberg.
+Stoltenberg attended Oslo Waldorf School and Oslo Cathedral School before graduating with a degree in economics from the University of Oslo in 1987.
 During his studies, he worked as a journalist, and led Labour's youth wing from 1985 to 1989.

 Stoltenberg started his career in government as a state secretary in the Ministry of the Environment in 1990 and was elected to the Storting in 1993.
-He was the Minister of Industry and Energy from 1993 to 1996 and Minister of Finance from 1996 to 1997.
+He was the minister of industry and energy from 1993 to 1996 and minister of finance from 1996 to 1997.
 He was prime minister from 2000 to 2001, leader of the Labour Party from 2002 to 2014, and was prime minister for a second time from 2005 to 2013.
-The following year, he was named as the 13th secretary general of NATO, and his term was subsequently extended four times by the NATO heads of state and government.
+The following year, he was named the 13th secretary general of NATO, and his term was subsequently extended four times by the NATO heads of state and government.
+In February 2025 Stoltenberg was again appointed the minister of finance.

 Stoltenberg has been described as a cautious politician, belonging to the right wing of social democracy.
 When he became prime minister in 2000, he was portrayed as the "Norwegian Tony Blair", and his policies were inspired by Blair's New Labour agenda.
-As the second longest-serving high-ranking official in NATO history, Stoltenberg worked to expand the alliance into Eastern Europe and to strengthen the alliance's military capabilities in response to the Russo-Ukrainian War, and his tenure coincided with the largest increase in NATO defense spending since the Cold War.
+As the second longest serving high-ranking official in NATO history, Stoltenberg worked to expand the alliance into Eastern Europe and to strengthen the alliance's military capabilities in response to the Russo-Ukrainian War, and his tenure coincided with the largest increase in NATO defense spending since the Cold War.

-On 4 February 2025, after the Centre Party withdrew from the Støre Cabinet, Stoltenberg returned to Norwegian politics by being appointed as the new Minister of Finance, succeeding Trygve Slagsvold Vedum.